survivejs/webpack-book/manuscript/output/02_library_output.md

 # Library Output

-The example of the previous chapter can be expanded further to study webpack’s library output options in detail.
+The example of the previous chapter can be expanded further to study webpack's library output options in detail.

 The library target is controlled through the `output.libraryTarget` field. `output.library` will come into play as well and individual targets have additional fields related to them.